-Police investigating homicide off Old Hammond Highway
+Police investigating death off Old Hammond Highway

 Latest Weather Blog

-Police investigating homicide off Old Hammond Highway
+Police investigating death off Old Hammond Highway

 BATON ROUGE - Police are investigating a death just off Old Hammond Highway Thursday evening.

-The Baton Rouge Police Department first responded to the scene on Carter Avenue, just east of Towne Center, shortly before 5 p.m..
-Details were limited, but police said the death is being investigated as a homicide.
+The Baton Rouge Police Department first responded to the scene on Carter Avenue, just east of Towne Center, shortly before 5 p.m.
+An autopsy is scheduled for Friday and police have described the case as a "death investigation."
+It was initially reported to be a homicide.

 Trending News